Market Deeping: Amenities

 The town has two significant fish and chip shops: The Boundary, which won the East of England Fish and Chip Shop of the Year award in 2007, "one of the top ten in the country;" and Linford's which was one of seven runners-up in the National Fish and Chip Awards in 2012.

-Market Deeping's food and grocery outlets include Domino's, Tesco, Co-op, Italian, Thai, British, Nepalese, Indian and American restaurants.
+Market Deeping's food and grocery outlets include supermarkets, pizza, Italian, Thai, British, Nepalese, Indian and American restaurants.

 Media

 Market Deeping is covered by the Sandy Heath transmitter which broadcasts BBC local news service Look East and ITV Anglia, or the Belmont transmitter for BBC Look North (East Yorkshire and Lincolnshire) and ITV Calendar (Yorkshire and Lincolnshire).
 There is also reception from the Waltham transmitter which broadcasts BBC East Midlands Today and ITV Central.

-Local radio is provided by Radio Cambridgeshire and BBC Lincolnshire.
+Local radio is provided by BBC Radio Cambridgeshire and BBC Radio Lincolnshire.
 The area is one of the few in Lincolnshire to be covered by a local DAB multiplex, NOW Peterborough.

-Newspapers covering Market Deeping, based in larger towns nearby, are the Stamford Mercury, the Lincolnshire Free Press and the Peterborough Evening Telegraph.
+Newspapers covering Market Deeping, based in larger towns nearby, are the Stamford Mercury, the Lincolnshire Free Press and the Peterborough Telegraph.
 There is also several local publications including the monthly I'd rather be in Deeping magazine and the weekly Deepings Advertiser.